projectatomic/atomic-enterprise-training/README.md

 **Work in proggress**

-[//]: # (TODO: Update this once README.md ss updated in openshift-training repo)

-## Early Access Program based on OSO beta4
+## Early Access Program based on Openshift v3
 The following is an overview of the Atomic Enterprise (AE) features covered in Early Access Program training:
 - Installation and configuration of AE and atomic-sdn